VincentChoi33/Hello-World/README.md

 Branching is the way to work on different versions of a repository at one time.

-You guys might have "master" branch already on the left middle upper side.
+You guys might already have "master" branch on the left middle upper side.

-Master branch is literally mater branch. you can think it is as a summit version of your repository
+Master branch is literally a mater branch. you can think it as a summit version of your repository

 So, you will need to copy master branch to other branch for experiment.